-Some states host several well-regarded schools with stellar reputations, innovative research, and rigorous academics.
+Most states host several well-regarded schools with stellar reputations, innovative research, and rigorous academics.
 In these cases, we included the school with the broadest curriculum and most diverse program options.

 Note: For each state, we list the university first, and the liberal arts college second, regardless of alphabetical order.
 Bear in mind that names can be misleading: several of the four-year liberal arts colleges on our list use the word "university" in their name.

-Find Colleges Near Me
+Find Colleges Near Me:

 Spring Hill College

-Spring Hill College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Spring Hill College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-University of Alaska Anchorage
+University of Alaska Fairbanks